achowdhary19/looking-4or/README.md

 # looking-4or
-A web game made with Vua
+A web game made with Vue